Ashok0/EnderalVREssentials-Nightly/README.md

 [**PLANCK - Physical Animation and Character Kinetics**](https://www.nexusmods.com/skyrimspecialedition/mods/66025?tab=files): Physically-driven animation in Skyrim.
 Characters interact with physics and can be grabbed, melee hit detection is physically accurate, and much more.

 [**Spell Wheel VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.
 Be sure to set the "Slow Time Scale" to 5 in the Spell Wheel VR MCM if you want a nice slow motion effect when selecting items from the spell wheel.
 Set "Presets" to Spellsword in the Spell Wheel VR MCM to make spells and weapons selectable from the spell wheel.

+[**Wearable Health Bars - Soul Gauge**](https://www.nexusmods.com/skyrimspecialedition/mods/65737?tab=files): Jewelry that displays Health, Magicka, Stamina, enchantment charge, or equipped ammo count on your hands.
+Glows in the dark!

+[**Spellsiphon - Complete Edition**](https://www.nexusmods.com/enderalspecialedition/mods/357?tab=files): Experience gameplay focused on combos and synergy.
+Lessen the need for menus or hotkeys through a system where swapping spells and weapons is streamlined and rewarding.
+Continue the fight at 0 magicka by using new spell types.
+Enjoy a plethora of new sounds and visual effects.
+Grow in power by playing skillfully, not just from levels and gear.

 [**Magic Improvements for Skyrim VR**](https://www.nexusmods.com/skyrimspecialedition/mods/55751?tab=files): Vastly improved dual casting, spell effect size scales based on magicka percentage, and additional options for aiming spells in VR.